clarkewing/handoff/README.md

 ---

 ## 🤝 Contributing
 Issues and PRs welcome!
-Please see CONTRIBUTING.md if contributing tests or features.
+Please see our [Contribution guidelines](CONTRIBUTING.md) if contributing tests or features.

 ---